lkesteloot/unsong/unsong.md

 ## [TODO Chapter 61: ]And Ololon Said, Let Us Descend Also, And Let Us Give Ourselves To Death In Ulro Among The Transgressors

 [blockquote]
-He has a devil-may-care-so-let-us-make-every-effort-to-be-considerate-of-his-infernal-highness’s-feelings attitude.<br/>
+He has a devil-may-care-so-let-us-make-every-effort-to-be-considerate-of-his-infernal-highness’s-feelings attitude.

-[i]— <a href="https://twitter.com/stevenkaas/">Steven Kaas</a>[/i]
+   -[i]— <a href="https://twitter.com/stevenkaas/">Steven Kaas</a>[/i]
 [/blockquote]

    -September 20, 1999